cs50nestm/cs50labs/datatypes/README.md

 ### float

-To store numbers that are not whole numbers, C uses a data type known as a `float`, for floating-poing number.
+To store numbers that are not whole numbers, C uses a data type known as a `float`, for floating-point number.
 A float uses 4 bytes to store negative and positive numbers that contain decimals, such as 5.12 or -17.32.

+Since there are an infinite number of numbers with decimals, and the computer has a finite number of bits, the computer cannot represent every every floating point number it with 100% accuracy.
+A `float` only has about six digits of precision.
+This can be a problem when more accuracy is needed.
+This problem is called "floating point imprecision".

 Example input with `get_float` could look like